-I needed Pad Thai in my life though, so I set out to make my own vegetable heavy version and you guys: I am over-the-moon happy with how this recipe turned out!
-I decided to try spaghetti squash instead of rice noodles and I’m obsessed with their tender but still slightly crunchy texture, and of course the extra veggie power!
+I needed pad thai in my life, so I set out to make my own vegetable-heavy version and you guys: I am over-the-moon happy with how this recipe turned out!
+I decided to use spaghetti squash instead of rice noodles and I’m obsessed with their tender but still slightly crunchy texture, and of course the extra veggie power!

-Then there’s the simple sauce: just three ingredients that have that quintessentially salty, sweet, spicy, and vinegary Thai thing going on.
-I used broccoli, scallions and bean sprouts in mine, but you could also add in sliced carrots and peppers too (I just happen to be “meh” on cooked carrots and peppers).
+Then there’s the simple sauce: just three ingredients to create that quintessentially salty, sweet, spicy, and vinegary combination that Thai food does so well.
+I used broccoli, scallions and bean sprouts in my pad thai, but you could also add in sliced carrots and peppers too (I just happen to be “meh” on cooked carrots and peppers).
 For the tofu, I wanted it to taste a little more like restaurant tofu, so I gave it a quick coating in cornstarch and then lightly pan-fried it in peanut oil until it was golden brown and crispy.
 Perfection!

 From there, you can top your vegetable pad thai with fresh cilantro, crushed peanuts, a squeeze of lime juice, and sriracha, and then go put on your sweats and cozy up on the couch with your favorite person and Netflix (or maybe Amazon Prime because have you seen Fleabag?).

 This vegan spaghetti squash pad thai is our new Friday night ritual and I’ve gotta say, I think this homemade version really does beat getting takeout.